Lea451/SSL_Rotation_project/README.md

    Train a Linear Classifier on top of a pre-trained RotNet on Flowers: main.py --exp Flowers_LinearClassifier_on_Rotnet_Resnet18_layer[layer number]_feat --checkpoint [checkpoint number of the RotNet]
    Train a ConvClassifier on top of a pre-trained RotNet on Flowers: main.py --exp Flowers_ConvClassifier_on_Rotnet_Resnet18_layer[layer number]_feat --checkpoint [checkpoint number of the RotNet]

+**Note:**
+- `layer number` refers to the ResNet-18 layer from on top of which we add our classifier.
+- `checkpoint number` is the saved model checkpoint index from a previous RotNet training run.

 ### Testing